pauldavidarevalo/4156-TeamProject-2025/README.md

 ## Style Checking Report
 This project uses the Maven checkstyle tool to check the style of the code and also have style checking reports that contain audits of the code style.
-The command needed to invoke this checkstyle tool is "mvn checkstyle:check" if you want to see this information in the terminal.
-If you want to see a report, the command "mvn checkstyle:checkstyle" should be used.
+The command needed to invoke this checkstyle tool is `mvn checkstyle:check` if you want to see this information in the terminal.
+If you want to see a report, the command `mvn checkstyle:checkstyle` should be used.

 <img src="/images/Maven_Checkstyle_Command.png" alt="alt text" />